Skip to content

 Definition of a "run"

-A run is defined as an exposure to ECLS thearpy and the beginning of blood flow through the circuit until the removal of the last cannula.
-This definition takes into account that patients can be left without support but cannulas are left in place to take them back on support quickly, if a long-term separation from the circuit is not successful.
+A run is defined as an exposure to ECLS therapy and the beginning of blood flow through the circuit until the removal of the last cannula.
+This definition takes into account that patients can be left without support but cannulas are kept in place to take them back on support quickly, if a long-term separation from the circuit is not successful.

 Column name Required Data Type